victorsette/PUI2016_vsg247/HW5_vsg247/README.md

 ## Assignment 1
 We worked on the citibike data, to analyse which types of distributions would be good fit for the distribution of the riders' age.
-I analyzed a Normal (KS and AD tests) and a Lognormal (KS and KL tests) distribution.
+I analyzed a Normal (KS, AD and KL tests), a Lognormal (KS and KL tests), and a Gumbel-L (KS and KL tests) distribution.

 I worked with Richard, Avikal, Hrafnkell, Kristi, Luis Fernando, Adrian, Geoff and Adriano, discussing the best way to perform our tests and to interpret our results.